Smartphone Astrophotography - How To Capture The Night Sky With Your Phone

 Smartphone Astrophotography

-First, you'll want to set your telescope or spotting scope setup with an eyepiece, or you can use binoculars.
-Choose a low to medium-power eyepiece to start with, a 25mm is normally a sensible choice.
-If your telescope is equatorially mounted, a motor drive and polar alignment is a smart asset because they will keep the telescope pointing directly at the Moon, providing you with one less thing to worry about.
+First, you'll want to set up your telescope or spotting scope with an eyepiece, or you can use binoculars.
+Choose a low to medium-power eyepiece; a 25mm is sensible.
+If your telescope is equatorially mounted, a motor drive and polar alignment are smart assets because they will keep the telescope pointing directly at the Moon, providing you with one less thing to worry about.
 Don't worry if you don't have a driven mount because you can still get a shot.
 Without a drive to keep things centred, use a low-power eyepiece.
 This will restrict the apparent speed of the Moon as it moves across the frame.

 Point the telescope at the Moon and focus through the eyepiece as best you can.
 If you wear glasses, it's a good suggestion to focus them so that the view the phone camera gets is as normally focused as possible.

 Before you get started, take a second to spot where your digital camera lens is situated in your phone.
-This would possibly sound a little obvious, however, it's surprising how easy it is to mistake the lens for the small flash window.
-Many more recent phones have a couple of lenses which further complicate things.
-If you do have more than one lens, aim to use the medium one, the "normal" or 1x lens.
-Avoid the wide-angle and telephoto lenses for now.
+This would possibly sound a little obvious.
+However, it's surprising how easy it is to mistake the lens for the small flash window.
+Many more recent phones have a couple of lenses, complicating things further.
+If you have more than one lens, aim to use the medium one, the "normal" or 1x lens.
+For now, avoid wide-angle and telephoto lenses.

 Cheap smartphone holders can be found for as little as £5